brndnmtthws/brndn-io/content/posts/can-i-pet-your-dog/index.md

 ## The Lesson from an Aloof Shiba

-Perhaps the most valuable lesson my Shiba offers to strangers isn't the fleeting joy of petting her (when she allows it), but rather the small reminder that not everything in life responds to our immediate desires.
-Some things—whether they're relationships, skills, or experiences—require patience, respect for boundaries, and an acceptance that gratification isn't always instant.
+What seems to surprise people most is that she does not care about their timeline.
+They want the friendly-dog moment right now, and sometimes she just isn't interested.
+That's really it.

 When people who genuinely love dogs take the time to approach her properly—getting down to her level, letting her come to them, not making sudden movements—she's much more likely to engage.
-It's a small but meaningful example of how slowing down and respecting another being's autonomy can lead to more authentic connection.

-In a world increasingly designed around immediacy, maybe the occasional rejection from a disinterested Shiba Inu is exactly the kind of small reality check we need.
-A gentle reminder that the best things in life—deep friendships, mastery of skills, genuine connection with animals and nature—still require time, patience, and an acceptance that not everything is available on demand.
+That's usually how it goes with aloof dogs: give them room and let them decide.

 So yes, you can pet my dog.
-Just don't expect her to perform gratitude for the privilege.
-And in that small moment of potential disappointment, there might be something more valuable than the pet itself—a tiny invitation to reconsider our relationship with convenience, expectation, and the increasingly rare art of waiting for something worthwhile.
+Just don't expect her to act honored by the opportunity.
+If she walks away, that's the whole lesson.